Skip to main content

 Pros

-• Exceptional earning rates on travel: 10x points on hotels and 5x on flights booked through Chase Travel give this card one of the highest return rates available on business travel spending.
+• Exceptional earning rates on travel: 8x points on Chase Travel bookings — plus 4x on flights and hotels booked direct — give this card one of the highest return rates available on business travel spending.

 • Priority Pass Select lounge access for cardholder and guests: Complimentary membership covers you and two guests per visit, providing real comfort and savings during layovers and delays.